jmesyou/functional-programming-jargon.py/readme.md

 Sum types are sometimes called union types, discriminated unions, or tagged unions.

-The [sumtypes](https://github.com/radix/sumtypes/) library in Python which help with defining and using union types.
+The [sumtypes](https://github.com/radix/sumtypes/) library in Python helps with defining and using union types.

 ### Product type